Integrating MIT Applications with Open edX using Tutor

 should also work.

-In the separate browser session, attempt to log in again.
-This time, you should be able to log in through MIT Application, and you should be able to get to the edX LMS dashboard.
+In a separate browser session, attempt to log in again.
+This time, you should be able to log in through the MIT Application, and you should be able to get to the edX LMS dashboard.
 If not, then double-check your provider configuration settings and try again.

-- If you are still getting “Can’t fetch settings” errors, make sure your Site is set properly - there are three options by default and only one works.
-(This was typically the problem I had.)
+- If you are still getting “Can’t fetch settings” errors, make sure your Site is set properly.

 Optionally, log into the LMS Django Admin and make your MIT Application superuser account a superuser there too.